Attractions Related to the Lewis & Clark Trail and Native American Heritage

 Columbia Drive – First Federal Highway interpretive sign in the Northwest

 Columbia Drive was the first Federal Highway in the Northwest.
 This was a two-lane road constructed of concrete, which paralleled the Columbia River.
 An interpretive sign located at the intersection of Edison Street and Columbia Drive commemorates this significant historic achievement.
 This historic highway follows the path that Lewis & Clark used in exploring this up-river section of the Columbia.

 Sacajawea State Park & Interpretive Center 2503 Sacajawea Park Rd., Pasco - 509.545.2361

 The center uses the popular spelling – multiple spellings of the Indian maiden's name can be found throughout the journals and interpretive centers.
 Commemorating the Lewis & Clark expedition's historic visit to our area, the park was named for Sacajawea, the wife of Charbonneau and interpreter for the Lewis and Clark party.
-This state run visitor center features the story of Sacajawea, the journeys of Lewis & Clark, and native American history.
+This state run visitor center features the stories of Sacajawea and the Lewis & Clark trail and expedition as well as native American history.

 Sacajawea Roadside Interpretive Marker

-Located at the intersection of Hwy 12 and Sacajawea Park Road in Pasco.
-Roadside marker commemorating the American Indian who served the Expedition as guide, interpreter and symbol of peace.
+Located at the intersection of Hwy 12 and Sacajawea Park Road in Pasco, this is a roadside marker commemorating the American Indian who served the Expedition as guide, interpreter and symbol of peace.